NYUTandonCSSA/GoBert/server/README.md

 - npm i
 - npm start

-##### you can try the following code out in localhost:4000 playground, please see https://graphql.org/graphql-js/graphql-clients/ for client side code
+##### you can try the following code out in localhost:4000/playground, please see https://graphql.org/graphql-js/graphql-clients/ for client side code
 ##### Mutation API
 ```
 mutation {